 Hundreds of Thousands of Workers Needed

-In the spring of 2020, the Census Bureau will launch the largest 2020 Census field operation, known as Nonresponse Follow-up, Census Takers will knock on doors to follow up with households who have not responded to the census questionnaire.
+In the spring of 2020, the Census Bureau launched the 2020 Census field operation, known as Nonresponse Follow-up, Census workers play an important role by knocking on doors to follow up with households who have not responded to the census questionnaire.

 Applicants can qualify for both field and office positions.
 The office positions, which are more limited, will be located in area census offices.
 The role of these offices is to recruit, select, hire, train, manage, and pay all office and field staff who work within the designated boundaries of the geographic territory assigned to the office.

 Applying for one of these jobs is simple.
 Just visit 2020census.gov/jobs or call 855-JOB-2020 and select option 3 for more information.
 Pay rates for field and clerical jobs can be found at 2020census.gov/jobs/pay-and-locations.

 On Tuesday, Sept.
 10, the Lake County Board voted to create a 2020 Complete Count Committee (CCC), a Special Advisory Group established to provide direction and advice to ensure an accurate 2020 census count of Lake County residents.